 State and Local Governments have begun to craft plans to reopen their economies as the risks of the COVID-19 Pandemic begin to recede.
 Understanding the reopening processes will be challenging.

 We are pleased to announce our new service: Reopening State and Local Economies.

 State and Local Legislative Actions Related to COVID-19

-Since the global outbreak of coronavirus, over 80 bills have been introduced in 25 states, Puerto Rico, and the District of Columbia on paid sick leave and worker protections as well as appropriations requests.
-Over 340 executive actions have been issued in 50 states, Puerto Rico, the District of Columbia, Guam, and the Virgin Islands.
-These executive actions include but are not limited to school closures, prohibition of mass gatherings, retail and business closures, and declarations of states of emergency.
-A total of 20 task forces have been established by 13 governors.
-And, 25 states and the District of Columbia have issued emergency regulations on a number of issues including but not limited to insurance carriers, labor and wage, and medical licensure.
-Fifty-six (56) legislative chambers have either temporarily adjourned, moved to virtual meetings, or announced an early recess or sine die.
-Additionally, we have included actions coming from the administrations of the 100 most-populated cities and counties beginning on page 47.
+Since the global outbreak of coronavirus, over 170 bills have been introduced in 42 state legislatures, Puerto Rico, and the District of Columbia on paid sick leave and worker protections as well as appropriations requests.
+Over 300 executive actions have been issued in 50 states, Puerto Rico, the District of Columbia, Guam, and the Virgin Islands related to declarations of states of emergency, school closures, prohibition of mass gatherings, retail and business closures and restrictions, and stay at home orders.
+Over 1,170 executive actions have been issued in total.
+Over 20 state task forces have been established by 12 governors.
+And, over 30 states and the District of Columbia have issued emergency COVID-19 regulations on a number of issues including but not limited to health insurance carriers, labor and wage, and medical licensure.
+Sixty-nine (69) legislative chambers have either temporarily adjourned, moved to virtual meetings, or announced an early recess or sine die.
+At Stateside Associates, we recognize that keeping track of this information in real-time can be nearly impossible, so we created a detailed COVID response by state report to help.
+Additionally, we have included actions coming from the local administrations of the 100 most-populated cities and counties in response to the COVID-19 outbreak.

-You are welcome to link this report to your website and share with your networks.
+You are welcome to link this report to your website.